kubernetes-sigs/secrets-store-csi-driver/docs/book/src/topics/sync-all-secrets-to-k8s.md

 <details>
 <summary>TLS Examples</summary>

-- For TLS secrets, you need to mount the certificate and private key on a single mount as shown in the example below.
+- For TLS secrets, you need to mount the certificate and private key as a single file as shown in the example below.
 - The driver will separate the two values and assign them to the `tls.crt` and `tls.key` keys respectively.

 ```yaml